djzmo/ultimai-score/README.md

 ## Known Limitations

-The tool is not able to convert complementary assets yet such as jackets, sounds, and movies.
+This tool is not able to convert complementary assets yet such as jackets, sounds, and movies.

 ## License